 Applying for K-pop Reality Shows.

-Another method on how to be a K-pop star would be to audition for K-pop reality shows.
-Many might not realize this but Big Bang, Twice, and Wanna One all came from K-pop Idol reality shows.
-These shows not only showcased their skills but also shared their day-to-day schedule with the audience from the moment they began their training to their debut.
+Another method would be to audition for K-pop reality shows.
+Many might not realize this, but Big Bang, Twice, and Wanna One came from K-pop Idol reality shows.
+These shows showcased their skills and shared their day-to-day schedule with the audience from the moment they began their training to their debut.

-The top channel in Korea is Mnet which is Korea’s version of MTV.
-When auditioning for these programs, your “story” goes a long way in you getting on their program.
-Since they are first a TV show, they want to showcase your story more than your talent.
-Make sure you have a compelling story when applying to these K-pop reality shows.
+The top channel in Korea is Mnet, Korea’s version of MTV.
+When auditioning for these programs, your “story” goes a long way in getting on their program.
+Since they are a TV show, they want to showcase your story more than your talent.
+When applying these K-pop reality shows, have a compelling story.

 Some of their K-pop reality shows on Mnet are listed below.